productpeter/intelpilot/README.md

 **URL handling:** when enrichment finds a website URL and the name matches, it **always updates** the entity's `website_url`.
 Research performs a thorough web search and is more reliable than the initial single-page extraction, which can pick up a plausible-looking but incorrect domain.

 **Enrichment runs:**
+- Automatically after each scan — up to 30 unenriched entities are enriched before report generation
-- Automatically during report generation — all unenriched entities are enriched **before** the report is built (awaited, not background)
+- During report generation — any remaining unenriched entities in the report set are enriched before the report is built
 - Manually via `POST /api/admin/enrich?limit=N`

 Cost: ~1 Tabstack credit per `/research` call.